 5k: Five km, about three miles to you.

-Paul Clarke's weblog - I live in Hythe.
-Married to Clare + dad to 2, I am a full stack web developr, and I do mostly js / nodejs, some ruby, other languages etc. I like pubbing, parkrun, restaurants, home-automation and other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, + time travel.
+Paul Clarke's weblog - I live in A small town.
+Married + dad to 2, I am a full stack web developr, and I do mostly js / nodejs, some ruby, other languages etc. I like pubbing, parkrun, restaurants, home-automation and other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, + time travel.